Skip to content

 • Advisement

-vertical campusThe Bachelor of Arts curriculum consists of the Pathways general education curriculum, the major (at least 24 credits), and elective credits for a total of 120 credits.
-Included in this total are 9-11 credits of additional requirements (see below), which constitute the Weissman Core.
-A minimum of ninety (90) credits must be in arts and sciences courses and a minimum C (2.00) average – cumulative, and in the major, are required for graduation.
+vertical campusThe Bachelor of Arts/Bachelor of Science curriculum consists of the Pathways general education curriculum, the major (at least 24 credits), the Weissman Core (see below), and elective credits for a total of 120 credits.
+A minimum of ninety (90) credits must be in liberal arts courses and a minimum C (2.00) average – cumulative, and in the major, are required for graduation.

 At least 60 percent of the credits in the major must be taken at Baruch.
 Transfer students must meet all degree requirements and take a minimum of 30 credits at Baruch.